 If you’re passionate, you’ll find a way.
 Just keep at it.
 There’s advice people just don’t give you about starting out or deciding on a direction.
 So in the end practice makes all the difference, even if it’s just doodling every other day.
 If it’s finding time do draw, paint, create on the bus or train, while talking to people, while drinking coffee, there’s always five minutes you can doodle on a piece of paper.
 And if it’s materials holding you back, there’s heaps of free ways to get what you need.
 Volunteering at events or finding youth spaces like Visible Ink – almost all are equipped with art supplies – even at your school, ask your teachers if they can help by making it a part of your school work somehow.
 There are plenty of opportunities to volunteer and do a project for free to gain experience and see where that leads you.
 Brisbane is surprisingly filled with opportunities.

 Other than hanging out at Vis Ink, what else do you get up to?

 Most of my hobbies are creative as well.
 I do film projects here and there.
 Recently I have been dabbling into photography, which started just as a reference platform for my art but I fell in love with it after learning from photographers like Peter McKinnon and Mango Street.
 I’m also a terrible drummer but it’s fun and hot damn, it lets off steam!

-You can find me over at skyler_can_draw on instagram.
+You can find me on instagram @kitten_phlegm.